folio-org/folio-org.github.io/guidelines/naming-conventions.md

 Some back-end modules are paired.
 For example `mod-inventory` is the business logic module, while `mod-inventory-storage` is the associated storage module.

+The [version number](/guidelines/contributing/#version-numbers) of a module uses semantic versioning.

 ## Permissions

 These are explained at [Permissions in Stripes and FOLIO](https://github.com/folio-org/stripes-core/blob/master/doc/permissions.md) (with some further links via this [FAQ](/faqs/explain-permissions-system/)).